In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

 Backlog security analysis > Identification of the abuse cases > Security continuous evaluation

 Step 1: Backlog security analysis

-Review the backlog in order to identify, which User Stories impact business features and will require a work from the security team (see step 2).
+Review the backlog to identify, which User Stories impact business features and will require work from the security team (see step 2).

 The objective is to plan the intervention of the security team according to the identified User Stories.

 During the Sprint planning, identification of the Abuse Cases for all User Stories that are planned to be included in the current Sprint.

 Abuse Case is ‘A way to use a feature that the designer did not expect, allowing an attacker to influence the feature or outcome of the use of the feature based on the attacker action (or input).’